Skip to main content

 Conditional validation

-Use an amount greater than 0.025 SOL to trigger the VCA / approval flow.
+Use an amount greater than 0.00030 ETH to trigger the VCA / approval flow.
 Conditional Transaction Validation Threshold

 Example validated flow

-The logs included below correspond to a successful Solana Devnet transfer with:
+The C-Logs included below correspond to a successful Ethereum Sepolia transfer with:

 • fee type: Normal